thatcort/git-gallery/README.md

 * View the current HEAD commit at `/HEAD`
 * Read files directly from the repo: You can reference files in a given commit at /pages/:commitId:/repo/filename.
 This is especially useful if your content can display in a web browser, since you can then have it run live on the page
 * Thumbnails are generated on the fly and cached for reuse.
 You can request a thumbnail of any image by appending the query `thumb=200x200` to the request (or whatever resolution you desire).
 You can also request the first image of a page as a thumbnail at `{{commitId}}/thumbnail?thumb=200x200`.
 The thumbnail will retain the orginal aspect ratio while fitting within the given dimensions
 * Export the gallery into a standalone directory structure that can be copied to a simple web server for others to view.
-You can optionally include the repository contents from the commit to enable viewers to run the code in their browsers.
-* Configure whether to show a live canvas on pages by editing the `showCanvas` field in the gallleryData.json file

 ## Roadmap